-To validate these models' accuracy, 501 random points generated on the classified images which contain classified information.
+To validate these models' accuracy, 501 random points were generated on the classified images which contain classified information.
 These points were then observed with the actual ground data extracted from google earth historical imagery 2021.
 The extracted values from the classified image vis-a-vis the reference data (google earth image) were used to calculate the error matrix, overall accuracy and Kappa coefficients of the four classifiers.
-Tables 4, 5, 6 and 7 showed the error matrices of the various classifiers.
-These error matrices helped in evaluating the performances of the various classifiers.
-Table 8 showed the User Accuracy and the Producer Accuracy of the various classifiers in relation to the LULC thematic classes.
-The producer accuracy of Settlement as classified by RF (0.9921) is the highest when compared to other classifiers, while the rest of the three classifiers (SVM, K-NN, and GMM) approximately 0.9545.
+Tables 4, 5, 6, 7and 8 showed the error matrices of the various classifiers and the Producer Accuracy.
+The producer accuracy of Settlement as classified by RF (0.9921) is the highest when compared to other classifiers, while the rest of the three classifiers (SVM, K-NN, and GMM) had approximately 0.9545.
 The user accuracy of the settlement class had RF (0.9167), SVM (0.9130), K-NN (0.8077) and GMM (0.6774).
 It showed that settlement was accurately classified by RF, but poorly classified by GMM.
-The results are almost the same pattern with the other classes (Table 8).
+The results are almost the same pattern as the other classes (Table 8).
 The Overall Accuracy (OA) and Kappa Coefficient (K) for all the classifiers are shown in Table 9.
 The overall accuracy of RF, SVM, K-NN and GMM are 0.9840, 0.9780, 0.9641 and 0.9421 respectively.
-This was a pointer to the fact that, there was a close similarity in the performances of the classifiers in terms of OA.
+This indicates that the classifier's performance in terms of overall accuracy was very similar.
 The Kappa Coefficient results of the various classifiers RF (0.9695), SVM (0.9580), K-NN (0.9319) and GMM (0.8916) showed that RF was the most accurate of all the classifiers.
-It suffices to state that other classifiers also performed very highly when compared to [46] Kappa Coefficient benchmark of 0.85 as excellent performance.
-Nevertheless, there appeared to be an excellent agreement between classified LULC map and the reality on ground.
-It has been found that SVM, and RF generally provide better accuracy when compared to other traditional classifiers.
-Some researchers have submitted that SVM and RF are the best techniques for the LULC classification compared to all other machinevery good in terms of LULC classification, the Random Forest is still highly recommended.
+It suffices to state that other classifiers also performed very high when compared to [46] Kappa Coefficient benchmark of 0.85 as excellent performance.
+Nevertheless, there appeared to be an excellent agreement between the classified LULC map and the reality on the ground.
+It has been found that SVM and RF generally provide better accuracy when compared to other traditional classifiers.

+Some researchers have submitted that SVM and RF are the best techniques for the LULC classification compared to all other machine-learning techniques [16,19].
+This study revealed that though, all the machine learning classifiers are very good in terms of LULC classification, the Random Forest is still highly recommended.